haffmans/Maxis-formats/experiments/README.md

   * The game runs normally.
 See *Notes*, below.
   * Top face of the bambi bucket is red instead of green.

+### `sim3d2_simcopter_replacement_test_1.max`

+Objective: replace the bambi bucket (ID: 123) with the police car (ID: 285).
+The ID numbers come from the duplicate geometry name table (see `geom-table-printer.py` in the `tools` directory of this repo).

+* Game: SimCopter
+* Original file: `sim3d2.max`
+* Changes:
+  * Replaced object block for the bambi bucket (stored at offset 216595) with a copy of the object block for the police car (stored at offset 316523).
+    * Changed the unknown value (stored at offset 216611, between the two always-zero values) from that of the police car (0x00135B10) to that of the bucket (0x0003E422).
+    * Changed the name (stored at 216619) from that of the police car to that of the bucket.
+    * Changed the unknown 12 bytes (stored at offset 216707) from that of the police car to that of the bucket.
+      * **This is required:** if all the other changes are made but this one is not, the game crashes when loading a city (error message: "ERROR: unable to get object 123").
+  * Since the object block replacement changed the face size and number of other attributes, additional changes were required.
+    * File size (stored at offset 4) changed to 0x000942F7.
+    * Size of geometry block (stored at offset 833) changed to 0x00093FBA.
+    * Modifications to first entry of geometry name table (metadata):
+      * Total number of rendered vertices (stored at offset 882) changed to 29080 = 0x00007198.
+      * Total number of faces (stored at offset 894) changed to 8481 = 0x00002121.
+      * Total number of unique vertices (stored at offset 898) changed to 8874 = 0x000022AA.
+  * All bytes in the geometry name table and the duplicate geometry name table **except** those for the first entry in the name table (i.e., bytes 906 to 13721, inclusive) set to zero (as in `sim3d2_simcopter_zero_test_2.max`; see above).
+* Effect:
+  * The bambi bucket is replaced by the police car.
+Pretty entertaining.

 ## Notes

 * SimCopter appears to use only the first entry in the geometry name table and none of the entries in the duplicate geometry name table (demonstrated by `sim3d2_simcopter_zero_test_1.max` and `sim3d2_simcopter_zero_test_2.max`).
 The first entry contains metadata rather than details about a specific mesh: it specifies the start of the object block, the number of objects, and the total number of vertices and faces.
+* Based on `sim3d2_simcopter_replacement_test_1.max`, the unknown 12 bytes (following the 88-byte name field) in each object block are used by SimCopter when loading an object.
+Presumably their value is linked to the object IDs since the error message displayed when these 12 bytes are not set correctly refers to the ID.